 - Retail End Caps: Retail end cap displays grab customers’ attention as they round each aisle.
 Ideal for all types of stores from small boutiques to pharmacies and grocery stores, these versatile retail fixtures keep seasonal and discounted merchandise displayed for all to see.

 - 4-Way Display Fixtures: 4-way display units are very versatile and feature four slatted sides for displaying merchandise.
-You can use any slatwall accessories with these units to meet your display needs; from slatwall shelves, to slatwall wire baskets and faceout displayers, the display possibilities are nearly endless.
+You can use all types of slatwall accessories with these units to meet your display needs; from slatwall shelves, to slatwall wire baskets and faceout displayers, the display possibilities are nearly endless.

 - H-Unit Displays: Retail H-units feature shelving on two sides between end displays.
 They are ideal for displaying apparel and hanging other long items.